dashadriano/CP1-finalProject-console/README.md

 git clone https://github.com/dashadriano/CP1-finalProject-console
 ```

 The `.gitignore` file only caters to Visual Studio and VS Code users.
-For merge pushes from developers that use other IDEs, contact the repository owner: [@dashadriano](https://https://github.com/dashadriano)

 # Development
 The program only utilizes a single `.cs` file.
 Other files included are needed for it to run, as well as other build files that will be included in the instantiation of your C# Project locally.